gohugoio/hugo/content/extras/highlighting.md

 ---

 Hugo provides the ability for you to highlight source code in two different ways &mdash; either pre-processed server side from your content, or to defer the processing to the client side, using a JavaScript library.
+The advantage of server side is that it doesn’t depend on a JavaScript library and consequently works very well when read from an rss feed.
+The advantage of client side is that it doesn’t cost anything when building your site and some of the highlighting scripts available cover more languages than pygments does.

 For the pre-processed approach, Highlighting is performed by an external python based program called [pygments](http://pygments.org) and is triggered